Amika Review: What’s Worth It, What’s Not, and What to Buy Instead

 Rating: 91/100

-Why it works: Cuts blow-dry time, detangles like a dream, protects from heat.
+Why it works: Cuts blow-dry time, actually gets through knots without you having to fight your hair and protects from heat.

 Best for: Anyone with tangles, knots, or who uses hot tools often.